firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-13-forest-thing.md

 Three truths.

 First, it wasn’t an accident.
 Anyone who says otherwise is a liar or a child.
 A gun in the hand of either will kill you.
-Try looking up the word accident.
-Does it say “a consistent pattern over a 30-year period of placing hazardous waste facilities in neighborhoods where poor people and people of color live”?
+Try looking up the word _accident_.
+Does it mean “a consistent pattern over a thirty-year period of placing hazardous waste facilities in neighborhoods where poor people and people of color live”?
 No?
 No.

 Second, they made it worse.
-Before I was born, the city of Palo Alto installed industrial fans that stalked like great, white guardian spiders along the west side of the highway, to blow all the bad air out of the good side of town.
+Before I was born, the city of Palo Alto installed industrial fans that stalked like great white guardian spiders along the west side of the highway, to blow all the bad air out of the good side of town.
 “Into the bay,” they said, “where it can’t hurt anyone.”
 Into our homes, they meant, where it would only hurt people who didn’t have the money to lobby the state legislator about it.
 The constant throbbing, electric burr of the fans was the soundtrack to all of my dreams when I was a kid.

 Third, everyone else is dead.
 My mom.
 My dad.
 My aunts.
 My neighbors.
 My brother, well.
 I have to assume he’s dead, too.